-The title track, For My Crimes, sprung from Nadler imagining a convict on death row.
+The title track sprang from Nadler imagining a convict on death row.
 The song is less character-driven, however, and more a meditation on a fate we can’t escape.
-An end will come for us, like it does for the singer, who is led down a cold hall with her wrists tied behind her back.
-It’s a somber conclusion, but the record itself is often powerfully sweet, even in the liminal places between belonging and longing, and saying goodbye.
-There are a lot of goodbyes on For My Crimes: Goodbyes to lovers, (Lover, Release Me and Are You Really Going To Move To The South loom large here) Goodbyes to the way things were, (For My Crimes, Interlocking), Goodbye to things that become more than things (Said Goodbye To That Car).
+An end will come for us, like it does for the song’s narrator, who is led down a cold hall with wrists tied behind her back.
+It’s a somber conclusion, but the record itself is often powerfully sweet, even in the liminal places between longing and saying goodbye.
+There are a lot of goodbyes on For My Crimes: to lovers (Lover, Release Me and Are You Really Going To Move To The South loom large here), to the way things were (For My Crimes, Interlocking), to things that become more than things (Said Goodbye To That Car).
 The longing, the perspective of being just outside of a story that already happened, dominates the album.
 But longing saves what could unravel into despair.
 Longing walks hand in hand with hope, and desire, and that is the bright underbelly to this dark, intimate record.
-It’s the gritty pearl hid within a wine dark sea.
+It’s the gritty pearl hidden within a wine dark sea.